 How about getting some exercise on the morning of Monday, Sept.
 4 while enjoying scenic Hendricks County?
 North Salem Old Fashion Days offers a 5K run/walk, a 10K run and a bike ride to support the B&O Trail.

-The casual, non-competitive Old Fashion Days Bicycle Tour offers an 11-mile course and a 34-mile course, the longer of which takes riders past a favorite spot of mine -- McCloud Nature Park.
+The casual, non-competitive Old Fashion Days Bicycle Ride offers an 11-mile course and a 34-mile course, the longer of which takes riders past a favorite spot of mine -- McCloud Nature Park.

 Hilariously unhinged teams, often dressed in wild outfits, race down Pearl Street on beds -- yes, beds -- at break-neck speeds.
 Because, what else would you use a bed for?

 You know what?
-If you and your family and friends are teetering on the edge of the Crazy Cliff and are looking for a memorable experience full of laughs, register yourselves for the Bed Race at noon.
+If you and your family and friends are teetering on the edge of the crazy cliff and are looking for a memorable experience full of laughs, register yourselves for the Bed Race at noon.

 Shopping and Food

 There are always a ton of craft and food vendors at North Salem Old Fashion Days, so bring your shopping shoes and your eating pants.

 Local businesses will also be open during Old Fashion Days, so be sure to stop in and take a look.
 I suggest wandering inside Garden Gate Gift & Flower Shop and seeing all the items owner Terri Solomon sells.
 (Click here to read more about this hidden gem.)